websanco/liferay-learn/docs/analytics-cloud/latest/en/workspace_settings.rst

 In settings, view and manage your Analytics Cloud workspace.
 Click the settings link at the bottom left of the UI.

-Invite other users and manage access to the workspace in the `User Management`_ settings section.
+Invite other users and manage access to the workspace.

 .. _`User Management`: ./workspace-settings/managing-users.md

-View and manage the different properties you have in your workspace in the `Properties`_ settings section.
+View and manage the different properties you have in your workspace.

 .. _`Properties`: ./workspace-settings/managing-properties.md

-Keep an eye on your workspace data usage compared to the Analytics Cloud plan you purchased in the `Usage`_ settings section.
+Keep an eye on your workspace data usage compared to the Analytics Cloud plan you purchased.

 .. _`Usage`: ./workspace-settings/tracking-usage.md

-View and change your workspace settings in the `Workspace`_ settings section.
+View and change your workspace settings.

 .. _`Workspace`: ./workspace-settings/managing-workspaces.md